emjun/rTisane/docs/step2.md

+> *Scenario* You want to know the influence of tutoring on student test performance.
+To this end, you conduct a study involving 100 students.
+For each student, you collect data about their race, socioeconomic background, number of extra-curriculars, and test score.
+Additionally, you randomly assign each student to one of two tutoring conditions: online tutoring vs. in-person tutoring.

 ## Step 2: Specify conceptual model
 A conceptual model is a graph with variables (nodes) and conceptual relationships between variables (edges).
 The conceptual model should accurately represent your background knowledge about the domain.
 The conceptual model is used to produce a statistical model.